iwilare/dinaturality/README.md

 ## Files structure

-Each of the theorems in the paper links to a single formalization file, which typically only has a single main definition with secondary definitions given later.
+Each of the theorems in the paper links to a single formalization file, which typically only has a single main definition.

 ## Comments